denham-ed/sleuth/README.md

 Warnings were displayed to highlight missing headings in sections; I will consider this carefully for future projects.

 **JavaScript**
-- All JS scripts passed through [ESLint](https://eslint.org/play/) with no significant problems.
+- All JS scripts passed through [JSHint](https://jshint.com/) with no significant problems.
 - The variable 'detectives' is flagged as undefined as the array is stored in a separate file but this is managed satisfactorily, without errors, in the program.
+- There were two warnings:
+1. **Functions declared within loops referencing an outer scoped variable may lead to confusing semantics.** This loops functions during the game and is adequately described in the code to avoid confusion.
+2. **'object spread property' is only available in ES9 (use 'esversion: 9').** This may cause compatability issues but, according to [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax), this syntax is now supported in all major browsers.

 ### User Testing